 No Matter Your Plans

-Whatever you decide to see or do in Irving, be careful driving to get there.
+Be careful driving to get there, whatever you decide to see or do in Irving.
 Without question, the driving environment here can pose some real traffic challenges.
 Consider taking a defensive driving course to make sure you get to your “whatever” safely.